-Objec Objective 3 - Implementation Plan Item Action Timing 3.1 Develop management initiatives between Monash Council and other public land authorities such as: Ongoing Creek 'Daylighting' (e.g. Mile Creek and Gardiners Creek)12.
-Other forms of 'naturalising' waterways (e.g. Levee Bank Filtering Systems that favour Dwarf Galaxia, wetland creation and vegetated swales) Identify funding opportunities that complement biodiversity initiatives with other programs (such as the PPWCMA Living Links program along within the Dandenong Creek, or Melbourne Water's Corridors of Green funding) Share resources and knowledge to facilitate a 'regional' approach Improve increase green space and biodiversity connections in partnership with neighbouring councils 3.2 Explore multi-tenure land management programs such as targeted pest and weed control, and stream enhancement works Investigate options in the next 12 months 3.3 Consider transfers in land ownership where it is likely to result in an improved land management outcome Investigate options in the next 12 months 3.4 Identify biodiversity enhancement opportunities that complement other funded programs (i.e. Bike Tracks, Level Crossing Removal Programs, new sporting facilities) Ongoing
+inv lanning and vestigation 019 and - Converting open drains (e.g. Heany St (MG) Electra Reserve and Osborne Ave), and daylighting 20 019 and rogressing ver 2020- Other forms of 'naturalising' waterways (e.g. Levee Bank Filtering Systems that favour Dwarf Galaxia, wetland creation and vegetated swales).
+021. Identify funding opportunities that complement biodiversity initiatives with other programs (such as the PPWCMA Living Links program along within the Dandenong Creek, or Melbourne Water's Corridors of Green funding). - Share resources and knowledge to facilitate a 'regional' approach.
+Improve increase green space and biodiversity connections (for wildlife and humans) in partnership with neighbouring councils and other public land owners.
+3.2 Explore multi-tenure land management programs such as targeted pest and weed control, and stream 20 enhancement works.
+019 3.3 Consider transfers in land ownership where it is likely to result in an improved land management outcome.
+019 3.4 Identify biodiversity enhancement opportunities that complement other funded programs (i.e. Bike Or Tracks, Level Crossing Removal Programs, new sporting facilities).
+Ingoing 3.5 Consider fencing to protect vulnerable areas and recognising conservation status.
+20 019 3.6 Evaluate the possibility of increasing bushland on reserves/parks; purchasing land for conservation; or providing incentives for retaining mature trees.
+020-21